 Experian® shows up for diverse talent at partner conferences such as UnidosUS, Grace Hopper and Disability:IN.
 Through these partnerships, we further our commitment to the representation and development of our diverse employees and financial empowerment of the communities we represent.
 These partnerships provide access to new talent networks to ensure we maintain a workforce representative of our communities.
 They also allow us to further our mission of financial power to all through targeted financial inclusion and empowerment programs.

-Products we develop for clients and consumers set a standard of equity and financial inclusion in all communities in which we operate.
-We’re helping consumers with free tools like Experian Boost™, which allows consumers to potentially increase their credit scores instantly using their positive payment history from utility and telecom bills and video streaming services.
-Experian Boost has helped users gain access to more than $1.7 billion in credit as a result of improved credit scores.
-Our tools help underserved communities tap into opportunities that may have been inaccessible before, such as lower loan rates or financing a car.
+Innovations for clients and consumers set a standard of equity and financial inclusion in all communities in which we operate.
+We’re helping consumers with Experian Boost®* and Experian Go™, both free to consumers.
+Experian Boost has helped nearly 8 million users improve their FICO® Score^, with 10,000 users each month receiving a FICO Score for the very first time.
+Experian Go has created over 75,000 Experian credit reports, and it has helped more than 40,000 consumers establish an Experian credit report with an average starting FICO® Score 8 at a near-prime of 683.
+Experian helps underserved communities tap into opportunities that may have been inaccessible before, such as lower loan rates or financing a car.

 As a leader in financial inclusion, it’s extremely important for Experian to chart the path for making credit and credit education consumable for diverse and often overlooked communities.
 Establishing key partnerships is an integral part of this strategy, as tapping into these organizations expands our reach and creates a platform for capturing the attention of individuals who often experience barriers to entry when it comes to financial inclusion.